 Personally I’d like to see it used as the guiding principle for anyone who feels called to coach, mentor, and/or support, motivate, empower, inspire, or facilitate healing for other people.

-It takes you immediately from an hierarchical basis for your relationship, where one person is superior to the other in some way, to recognising that human evolution and liberation is bound together in a web of complex interrelations.
-Or an a more pragmatic level, it reminds you that when you teach, you learn and when you learn, you teach.
+It takes you immediately from a hierarchical basis for your relationship, where one person is superior to the other in some way, to recognising that human evolution and liberation is bound together in a web of complex interrelations.
+Or, an a more pragmatic level, it reminds you that when you teach, you learn and when you learn, you teach.

 The other quote I’d love everyone to post in plain sight so they might be reminded of it daily, is this by Audre Lorde; ‘I am not free while any woman is unfree, even when her shackles are very different from my own.’